 - Elevate the unit so moisture can drain away

 Do not pick at ice with a sharp object, as you may harm the heat pump parts.

-For help resolving your frosty heat pump problems, call us at Avery Heating and Air Conditioning.
-We serve Blowing Rock, Boone, and Marion.
+For help resolving your frosty heat pump problems, call us at (828) 548-1555.
+We serve Blowing Rock, Boone, Marion, and beyond.

 Image via Shutterstock.com